 The Hermosa Inn is tucked away in a wealthy corner of Paradise Valley.
 Settle into one of the property's hacienda-style guestrooms or casitas, each of which has been individually decorated with influences from famed artist Lon Megargee, who lived inside his restored adobe ranch home on the property.
 Megargee is most well-known for painting “The Last Drop from His Stetson,” which became the hallmark image for Stetson hats.

 As soon as you pull into the resort’s quaint entrance right off Camelback Road, you will instantly feel the ambiance of the Mediterranean-style design.
 No detail was left untouched in the creation of this hotel, which exudes the essence of a luxurious residence.
-And the service is utterly outstanding, where staff is attentive without being overbearing.
+And the service is utterly outstanding, with staff attentive without being overbearing.

 Where would you stay if you were the latest Hollywood starlet?
 Well, of course, you would stay at the ultra-plush Sanctuary Resort, perched on Camelback Mountain with sweeping views of the valley below.
 While you are at it, book one of the property's exclusive, private Villas, which were built with you and your entourage in mind.